Frequently Asked Questions

 5. I have a specific question about my medical condition—whom can I ask?

-Our physicians cannot practice medicine or make a diagnosis via email.
-If you have questions about your own or someone else’s medical condition, our best advice is to make an appointment with a provider who specializes in rehabilitation medicine or spinal cord injury so that your problem can be thoroughly evaluated and the best course of action can be determined.
+If you have questions about your own or someone else’s medical condition, it is best to make an appointment with a provider who specializes in rehabilitation medicine or spinal cord injury so that your problem can be thoroughly evaluated and the best course of action can be determined.

-- Find a physician in your area who specializes in physical and rehabilitation medicine (called physiatry) on the American Academy of Physical Medicine and Rehabilitation Medicine Web site at http://www.e-aapmr.org/imis/imisonline/findphys/find.cfm.
+- Find a physician in your area who specializes in physical and rehabilitation medicine (called physiatry) on the American Academy of Physical Medicine and Rehabilitation Medicine website at https://members.aapmr.org/AAPMR/AAPMR_FINDER.aspx.

-- Find a rehabilitation facility in your area on the Commission on Accreditation of Rehabilitation Facilities Web site at http://www.carf.org/.
+- Find a rehabilitation facility in your area on the Commission on Accreditation of Rehabilitation Facilities website at http://www.carf.org/providerSearch.aspx.

 6. I am a physician or other health care provider with a question about one of my SCI patients—whom can I contact?